NotSoOld/OpenGPSS/manuals/Manual.md

 - mark

 	This is a definition of a transporting mark which can be used in the executive area of a program.
-When mark is at the left of ':' in the line, it is called a *transporting label*.
+When mark is at the left of ':' in the line, it defines a line where xacts should be transporting when this mark is mentioned.
 When mark is present as argument of transport operator (or somewhere else where xacts can be moved around the model), it declares where xact should go, which line it should follow after execution.

 	Initial parameters: none.